DanielYoon82/FilePermissionsInLinux/README.md

 <p align="center">
 CHECK FILE AND DIRECTORY DETAILS <br/>
-Directory was changed with command cd projects.
+Directory was changed with command cd projects. <br />
-This will lead to /home/researcher2/projects.
+This will lead to /home/researcher2/projects. <br />
 Contents and permissions for this directory will be displayed using command ls -l : <br/>
 <br />